endrebak/ldivide/README.md

 # ldivide

-ldivide quickly and efficiently finds approximately independent LD-blocks from genetic data, using only VCF/BCF files.
-It is ethnically inclusive in that it relies on no previous data and has no parameters, hidden or otherwise, which would favor already well-studied populations
+ldivide efficiently finds independent LD-blocks from genetic data, using only VCF/BCF files.
+It is ethnically inclusive in that it relies on no previous data and has no parameters, hidden or otherwise, which would favor already well-studied populations.

+It is a reimagined implementation of ldetect.

 # Rationale